andrew/ultimate-awesome/README.md

 - [awesome-des](https://github.com/galenseilis/awesome-des) - Awesome discrete event simulation. 🕶️.
 - [awesome-architecture](https://github.com/i5ar/awesome-architecture) - A curated list of awesome software, libraries, resources and shiny things used in the architecture industry.
 - [tv-series](https://github.com/linsa-io/tv-series) - Awesome TV Series.
-- [awesome-voron](https://github.com/matthewlloyd/awesome-voron) - A curated list of links related to Voron printers.
 - [awesome-resources](https://github.com/meet59patel/awesome-resources) - 🔥Awesome Resources, Bookmarks, Websites and Stars of the Web! 😎🔥.
 - [flutter-ranking](https://github.com/myConsciousness/flutter-ranking) - ✨👑 Fully Automated Ranking of Flutter packages 👑✨ This repository aims to visualize the packages published on pub.dev as a ranking, to invigorate the community and promote competition.
 It is automatically updated everyday between 06:00 and 07:00 based on UTC time ✨.
 - [awesome-slim](https://github.com/nekofar/awesome-slim) - A curated list of awesome Slim framework packages and resources.
 - [awesome-style-transfer](https://github.com/neptune-t/awesome-style-transfer) - A comprehensive collection of papers and datasets on generative models and their applications in style transfer across image, text, 3D, and video domains.
 - [awesome-personal-finance-canada](https://github.com/NickLewanowicz/awesome-personal-finance-canada) - Curated list of online resources for your personal finance.
+- [awesome-saas-directory](https://github.com/open-saas-directory/awesome-saas-directory) - Explore our curated collection of open-source SaaS projects.
+- [awesome-ai-dev-tools](https://github.com/PierrunoYT/awesome-ai-dev-tools) - A curated list of powerful and innovative AI-powered development tools, including code editors, plugins, and productivity enhancers.
 - [awesome_slam_papers](https://github.com/qxiaofan/awesome_slam_papers) - 主要汇总优秀的SLAM Papers 以及优质的开源代码与学习资源.
 - [awesome-multimodal-deception-detection](https://github.com/Redaimao/awesome-multimodal-deception-detection) - A reading list for research topics in multimodal deception detection.
 - [Design-Resources](https://github.com/SARAH-HADDAD/Design-Resources) - This repository is a collection of design resources that includes templates, stock photos, icons, fonts, color palettes.